-Canine Upper Respiratory Infection (URI)
+Feline Upper Respiratory Infection (URI)

-Canine upper respiratory infection (URI) or "Kennel Cough" are two common terms for a respiratory infection caused by one or more viral or bacterial agents.
-URIs are very common in the shelter environment, as dogs usually come to us with an unknown medical/vaccination history and tend to be more stressed, lowering their immune system's ability to fight off infections.
-We often send dogs with a URI to foster homes, so they can recover quicker in a less stressful environment.
+Feline upper respiratory infection (URI) is the common term for a respiratory infection caused by one or more viral or bacterial agents.
+URIs are very common in the shelter environment, as cats usually come to us with an unknown medical/vaccination history and tend to be more stressed, lowering their immune system's ability to fight off infections.
+We usually send cats with a URI to foster homes, so they can recover quicker in a less stressful environment.